dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 .. note:: The default linker used in Open Dylan is a GNU linker.
 If you own Microsoft Developer Studio, you can use the Microsoft linker instead.
-To change the default linker, go to the main window and choose **Options > Environment Options…**, then choose that dialog’s Build page.
+To change the default linker, go to the main window and choose **Options > Environment Options…**, then choose that dialog's Build page.

 Target File section of the Link page
 ------------------------------------

-The **Project > Settings…** dialog’s Link page has a Target File section that contains the name of the project target and the type of the target.
+The **Project > Settings…** dialog's Link page has a Target File section that contains the name of the project target and the type of the target.
 The default target name is derived from the name of the project.
-Note that the name will always end in .EXE or .DLL according to the target type, regardless of any extension you give to the target’s name.
+Note that the name will always end in .EXE or .DLL according to the target type, regardless of any extension you give to the target's name.

 Base Address section of the Link page
 -------------------------------------

-The **Project > Settings…** dialog’s Link page has a Base Address section that allows you to specify a base address for your target file.
+The **Project > Settings…** dialog's Link page has a Base Address section that allows you to specify a base address for your target file.
 This is the address at which the target will be loaded into memory.